NotYetFound404/programming-journey/README.md

 # Today's Snippet:

-I wrote a simple Obsidian to Hugo python automation to fix broken images!
+I wrote a cointegration-based pairs trading strategy in R with a backtest using synthetic data!

 # Why This Repo?